SiyuWu528/VSM-ACT-R/README.md

 Specify the license under which your project is made available. (e.g., MIT, GPL-3.0, etc.)

 ## Acknowlegement
-This model is designed and devleoped when Siyu Wu worked in Bosch Center for AI and an AI intern under the supervision of Dr. Alessandro Oltramari.
-The manufacturing context is from Bosch plant floor.
+This model was designed and developed when Siyu Wu worked at Bosch Center for AI as an AI intern under the supervision of Dr. Alessandro Oltramari.
+The manufacturing context is from the Bosch plant floor.
 The data in the model was redacted.